miangoleh/QtMaterial/README.md

-# QtMaterial

-Added extra funtionalities such as "Sizings" for IconButtons, CheckButtons, RadioButtons, ToggleButton and more theme funtionalities and improved hover features for icons.

-Fixing IconButton's Click issue and some Ui/Ux improvements.
+Added extra funtionalities for IconButtons, CheckButtons, RadioButtons, ToggleButton and more theme funtionalities and improved hover features for icons and some Ui/Ux improvements.

 Details :